Movimento lento

-"Movimento lento" is a song by Italian singer Annalisa with featuring vocals by Federico Rossi.
-It was written by Annalisa, Jacopo Ettorre, Eugenio Maimone, Leonardo Grillotti and Merk & Kremont.
+"Movimento lento" is a song by Italian singer Annalisa with featured vocals by Italian singer Federico Rossi.
 It was released by Warner Music Italy on 28 May 2021 as the second single from the re-issue of her seventh studio album Nuda10.

+It was written by Annalisa, Jacopo Ettorre, Eugenio Maimone, Leonardo Grillotti and Merk & Kremont, and produced by the collective ITACA.
 The song peaked at number 8 on the FIMI Singles Chart and was certified triple platinum in Italy.

 Music video

 The music video of "Movimento lento" was directed by Mauro Russo and released onto YouTube on 8 June 2021.